dgelsin/dgelsin.github.io/about.md

 •	Developed ribosome profiling in archaea and identified many small RNAs have ribosome association.

-•	Elucidated the mechanism of an oxidative stress specific intergenic sRNA, SHOxi, which plays a role in redox homestasis and survival.
+•	Elucidated the mechanism of an oxidative stress specific intergenic sRNA, *SHOxi*, which plays a role in redox homestasis and survival.

 ### Small RNAs in Halite Microbial Communities: